ISISComputingGroup/fastcs-secop/doc/transports/epics_pva.md

 - tuple of double/int/bool/{ref}`enum* <limitations_enum>`/string elements
 - struct of double/int/bool/{ref}`enum* <limitations_enum>`/string elements
 - matrix
+- command (if arguments and return values are empty or one of the above types)

 Other data types can only be read in 'raw' mode.